textbook/textbook.github.io/content/development/spa-config.md

   ...
 ```

-The TAS router is smart enough to allow push-state routing, too - a request to `host.domain.ext/foo` will go to the frontend app unless you explicitly mount another app at `/foo`.
 The configuration for this is covered [here][3]. **Note** that the `path` key in the manifest file is the directory within your repo that the app is in, _not_ the network path to host the app at.

-Note that the path routing approach is that this _only_ removes the configuration issue for API URLs; if you have other configuration that varies by environment you'll need to manage that using the methods above.
+One limitation of the path routing approach is that this _only_ removes the configuration issue for API URLs; if you have other configuration that varies by environment you'll need to manage that using the methods above.
 However, if you can make a relative request and have that routed to a dynamic application, the JSON approach can be used and the request fulfilled based on environment variables, so you don't need to swap out files between environments.

   [1]: https://create-react-app.dev/docs/adding-custom-environment-variables/
   [2]: https://angular.io/guide/build#configuring-application-environments